 As the sun dipped on a cold mid-February afternoon, passengers filed off the boat and we said our goodbyes.

-Andy’s story ran this past Sunday, celebrating the ocean and highlighting the amazing wildlife all Virginians share.
-But a dark cloud also blew across the news wires that afternoon.
+Andy’s story ran soon after our trip, celebrating the ocean and highlighting the amazing wildlife all Virginians share.
+But a dark cloud also blew across those news wires.

 Our ocean is getting more and more crowded.
 Increased shipping, fishing and recreation—along with proposed offshore wind turbines and other commercial activities—are all competing for space.
 Our ocean is the economic backbone of our coastal communities, but a mounting challenge we face is how to balance all these activities with the needs of nature.

-Last spring, Jay Odell, director of the Conservancy’s Mid-Atlantic Seascape Program, wrote about the potential of better planning tools to improve how we care for our oceans.
+Better planning tools such as the Mid-Atlantic Ocean Data Portal (MARCO) have the potential to improve how we care for our oceans.
 That planning includes where we locate activities like shipping lanes.